Vuexec/csv-column-ranker/README.md

 # Node.js CSV Processing Script Description

-This Node.js script is enhanced to automatically find and process a CSV file in a specified directory, providing insights about the frequency of values in a specified column.
+This Node.js script is made to automatically find and process a CSV file in a specified directory, providing insights about the frequency of values in a specified column.
 Below is a detailed description of the updated script along with comments explaining each part of the code.

 ## Script Description